 “Japan discards a lot of frames,” Kanaan says.
 “Because the UAE is an import re-export hub, a lot end up here — either to be scrapped for the steel or reused until they end up in another landfill.”

 Currently around 90 percent of each Charicycle sold is upcycled.
-The tyres, tubes, brake levers and cables are new, but Kanaan says the company’s aim is to find a way to source these items made from recycled materials.
+The tyres, tubes, brake levers and cables are new, but Kanaan says the company’s aim is to find a way to source these items from recycled materials.

 Price-wise, a Charicycle costs the equivalent of a new bike built to the same technical specification.
 Part of the company’s ethos is to challenge the perception that remanufactured goods are somehow inferior, especially when taking into account the ‘labour of love’ factor.